Berkay2002/oversee/DOCUMENTATION.md

 This document provides a comprehensive overview of the folder structure and key files within the "Verkstads Insikt" project.
 The project is a modern web application built with React, Vite, TypeScript, and Supabase, designed for managing reports in a workshop environment.

+If you wanna see the repo, use github mcp, search for user "Berkay2002" and repo "verkstads-insikt".

 ## Visual Folder Structure

 ```